-A short history of Donald Trump's 'birther' claims - CNN Video
+A history of Donald Trump's 'birther' claims - CNN Video

 MUST WATCH

-A short history of Donald Trump's 'birther' claims
+A history of Donald Trump's 'birther' claims

-A look back at Donald Trump's repeated claims that President Barack Obama is not a US citizen.
+A look back at President Trump's repeated claims over the years that former President Barack Obama was not a US citizen.

 Source: CNN

-A short history of Donald Trump's 'birther' claims
+A history of Donald Trump's 'birther' claims

 See More

-A short history of Donald Trump's 'birther' claims
+A history of Donald Trump's 'birther' claims

-A look back at Donald Trump's repeated claims that President Barack Obama is not a US citizen.
+A look back at President Trump's repeated claims over the years that former President Barack Obama was not a US citizen.

 Source: CNN